The Servant Songs Of The Messiah

 By oppression and judgment he was taken away.
 And who can speak of his descendants?
 For he was cut off from the land of the living; for the transgression of my people he was stricken.
 He was assigned a grave with the wicked, and with the rich in his death, though he had done no violence, nor was any deceit in his mouth.

-His death would make vicarious atonement for our crimes and though His body should have been thrown in the dump with the rest of the garbage He would actually be buried in a rich man’s tomb.
+His death would make vicarious atonement for our crimes against God, and though it was common practice to throw a crucified body into the garbage dump, He would actually be buried in a rich man’s tomb.

 Yet it was the LORD’s will to crush him and cause him to suffer, and though the LORD makes his life a guilt offering, he will see his offspring and prolong his days, and the will of the LORD will prosper in his hand.
 After the suffering of his soul, he will see the light of life and be satisfied; by his knowledge my righteous servant will justify many, and he will bear their iniquities.

 But that wouldn’t be the end of Him.
-After suffering death to bring us life, He Himself would take up life again and witness first hand the enormous fruits of His labors.
+After suffering death to bring us life, He Himself would take up life again (John 10:17-18) and witness first hand the enormous fruits of His labors.

 Therefore I will give him a portion among the great, and he will divide the spoils with the strong, because he poured out his life unto death, and was numbered with the transgressors.
 For he bore the sin of many, and made intercession for the transgressors.

-In return for His selfless act of sacrifice, God would give Him the universe as His inheritance, and make His name the name above all names.
+In return for His selfless act of sacrifice, God would give Him the nations as His inheritance (Psalm 2:8) and make His name the name above all names (Phil.
+2:9-11).
 In keeping with His generous nature, He would agree to share His inheritance with all who would accept His death as payment in full for their sins.
 (Galatians 4:4-7)

-From 750 years before the fact, the Lord had Isaiah record this series of promises, which theologians call the Servant Songs of the Messiah.
-They were fulfilled explicitly and conspicuously in the Life of Jesus of Nazareth, supposed son of a Jewish carpenter, who has become King of the Jews and Lord of the whole Earth.
+From 750 years before the fact, the Lord had Isaiah record this series of promises.
+They were explicitly and conspicuously fulfilled in the Life of Jesus of Nazareth, supposed son of a Jewish carpenter, who has become the (still unaccepted) King of the Jews and will soon be acknowledged as the Lord of the whole Earth (Zechariah 14:9).